 Opacity is ok.
 I wouldn’t say it covers as well as most contract matts do, but you could potentially single coat a lot of ceilings and the finish would be absolutely fine.
 Bare plaster should be primed using a thinned coat of Teknoceiling, followed by two full coats to finish.

 The finish really is gorgeous!!
 It is probably the best finish on a ceiling I have ever seen!!
 Very flat, no defects, and very little shadowing.
 It’s just luxurious and lovely, there’s no other way to explain it!!
 Teknoceiling could quite easily be the best ceiling paint on the market as far as the finish is concerned!!
-It’s certainly up there anyway, and I’m astounded they can produce a product of this quality for such a small price!!
+It’s certainly up there anyway, and I’m astounded they can produce a product of this quality for such a reasonable price!!
+Click here to see current prices.

 When do you NEED to use Low-Sheen on a Ceiling